karenz50/fire_detection/README.md

 # fire_detection
-Using TensorFlow for fire and smoke detection
+This is my AP Research project using TensorFlow for fire and smoke detection in images.